zkynel/zkynel/README.md

 # About Me:
-I am currently developing web projects using HTML, CSS, JavaScript, and PHP with Laravel to build responsive applications.
-I seek collaboration in software development, particularly in information systems, and welcome mentorship to enhance my skills and find internship opportunities.
-Currently, I am deepening my knowledge of Laravel and modern web development best practices.
-Feel free to ask about my experience in web development and programming.
-I enjoy challenges and continuously learn new technologies, including taking online courses to stay updated in the field of information systems.
+I’m currently working on developing web projects using HTML, CSS, JavaScript, PHP and MySQL, while applying the Laravel framework to enhance my skills in building responsive and efficient applications.
+I’m looking to collaborate on software development or web application projects, especially those related to information systems, where I can contribute my programming skills.

 ## 🌐 Socials: